Department of Nursing

 Career opportunities for APRNs are continually expanding and include positions in hospitals, outpatient clinics, home health care agencies, schools, universities, industry, nursing homes, wellness centers, employee health programs, physicians’ office practices, community mental health agencies, public health agencies, acute care facilities and private practice.

-The adult nurse practitioner is a provider of primary health care services.
-Within this role, the ANP synthesizes theoretical, scientific and contemporary clinical knowledge for the assessment and management of both health and illness states.
-The population in adult primary care practice includes adolescents and young, middle, and older adults.
-The particular expertise of the adult primary care nurse practitioner emphasizes disease prevention, health promotion, and the management of patients with acute and chronic multi-system health problems.
+The adult-gerontology primary care nurse practitioner is a provider of primary health care services.
+Within this role, the AGNP synthesizes theoretical, scientific and contemporary clinical knowledge for the assessment and management of both health and illness states.
+The population in adult-gerontology primary care practice includes adolescents and young, middle, and older adults.
+The particular expertise of the adult-gerontology primary care nurse practitioner emphasizes disease prevention, health promotion, and the management of patients with acute and chronic multi-system health problems.
 Delivering patient care with respect to cultural and spiritual beliefs and making health care resources available to patients from diverse cultures is an important role component.
-Most adult nurse practitioners practice in primary care settings, which include general and specialty practices.
-The ANP provides consultation, collaboration, continuing education, certification, and evaluation.
-Upon entry into practice, the adult nurse practitioner demonstrates competence to be qualified in the categories of health promotion, health protection, disease prevention, diverse management and diagnostics.
-Graduates are qualified to sit for the Adult Nurse Practitioner certification examination.
+The AGNP provides consultation, collaboration, continuing education, certification, and evaluation.
+Upon entry into practice, the adult-gerontology primary care nurse practitioner demonstrates competence to be qualified in the categories of health promotion, health protection, disease prevention, diverse management and diagnostics.
+Graduates are qualified to sit for the Adult-Gerontology Primary Care Nurse Practitioner certification examination.

 Family Nurse Practitioner (FNP)